Multiclass Local Calibration with the Jensen-Shannon Distance: EXPERIMENTAL EVALUATION

-\paragraph{Metrics.} For \textbf{Q1}, we consider two global calibration metrics, i.e., $ECE$ and $ECCE$.
-For \textbf{Q2}, we compute two \textit{local calibration} metrics, i.e., $LCE$ and $MLCE$.
+\textbf{Metrics.} For \textbf{Q1}, we compute two \textit{local calibration} metrics, i.e., class-wise $LCE$ and $MLCE$.
+For \textbf{Q2}, we consider two global calibration metrics, i.e., $ECE$ and $ECCE$.
 For \textbf{Q3}, we report two performance measures, i.e., accuracy ($Acc$) and Negative Log-Likelihood ($NLL$).
+Implementation details are provided in \cref{sec:metrics_impl}.

+\textbf{Experimental Setup.} To evaluate calibration for all methods, we separate the data into three disjoint parts: $(i)$ a training set (further split into training and validation); $(ii)$ a calibration set (with an internal calibration/validation split); and $(iii)$ a held-out test set used exclusively for evaluation.